Commit-Boost/commit-boost-client/docs/docs/get_started/configuration.md

 # Configuration

-After the Commit-Boost CLI and the modules are setup as detailed in the previous section, you will need to create a `cb-config.toml` file, detailing all the services that you want to run.
+Commit-Boost needs a configuration file detailing all the services that you want to run.
+Create a `cb-config.toml` and adjust it depending on which modules you plan to run.

 For a full explanation of all the fields, check out [here](https://github.com/Commit-Boost/commit-boost-client/blob/main/config.example.toml).